manoj-smoothstack/cpp_training/Week1/Day2/README.md

 You can use the https://linux.die.net/man/1/g++ for reference, and most g++ options are compatible with clang++.

 ## 4. C++ Compiler Options
-What C++ compiler option you need to use to suppress generating only object code and not final executable?
+What C++ compiler option you need to use to generate only object code and not the final executable?

 ## 5. Float Precision
 How would you measure the precision of a floating point number?
 Write a program to demonstrate how the